chaker88/MLZoomcamp-Course-ChakerSaidi/README.md

 # MLZoomcamp-Course-ChakerSaidi
-This is my repo dedicated to the ML Zoomcamp 2025 Course
+This is my repo dedicated to the ML Zoomcamp 2025 Course.
+I will build this readme file as I go through the course.